MarioCode13/agrigistics-payroll/README.md

 #### Where AI Excelled

-1. **Boilerplate Generation**: AI was excellent at creating component structure and basic functionality
+1. **Boilerplate Generation**: AI was effective at creating component structure and basic functionality
-2. **Styling Assistance**: Tailwind CSS integration was seamless with AI-generated code
+2. **Styling Assistance**: Tailwind CSS integration was helpful for quick styles and getting something going quickly
-3. **Type Safety**: Generated TypeScript interfaces were comprehensive and well-structured
+3. **Type Safety and data**: Generated TypeScript interfaces as well as mocked data was comprehensive and well-structured
 4. **Angular Patterns**: Modern Angular patterns (signals, standalone components) were correctly implemented

 #### Where AI Fell Short

 1. **Complex State Management**: Required manual refinement of signal-based reactive patterns
-2. **Material Design Integration**: Needed significant manual adjustment for proper styling integration
+2. **Material Design Integration**: Needed a lot of manual adjustment for proper styling integration and conflict with Tailwind
-3. **Responsive Design**: AI-generated layouts required manual optimization for different screen sizes
+3. **Responsive Design**: AI-generated layouts required manual optimisation for different screen sizes
 4. **Performance Considerations**: Had to manually implement computed signals for optimal performance

 #### Manual Corrections Required